nSlavin-Games/nSlavin-Engine-Processing/examples/README.md

-An examle game made with the nSlavingLibrary.
+Example uses of the nSlavingLibrary.